ginomessmer/aspnetcore-auth-demo/README.md

 public class WeatherForecastController : ControllerBase { }
 ```

-- Done
-- If you want to retrieve the authenticated subject, access the `HttpContext.User` object
+- Access the `HttpContext.User` object if you want to retrieve the authenticated subject

 ### Issue a JWT